E-ARK-Software/earkweb/docs/install_wsgi.md

     https://docs.djangoproject.com/en/1.8/howto/deployment/wsgi/modwsgi/

+## Celery service on server

+The celery service is configured in the following file:

+    celery/etc/celeryd

+Then create a celery config directory:

+    sudo mkdir -p /etc/earkweb/celery
+    sudo chown -R <user>:<group> /etc/earkweb

+Copy the script to the configuration directory:

+    cp celery/etc/celeryd /etc/earkweb/celery/

+Then you can start/stop the daemon as follows:

+    sudo ./celery/celeryd/celeryd start
+    celery init v10.0.
+    Using config script: /etc/earkweb/celery/celeryd
+    celery multi v3.1.18 (Cipater)
+    > Starting nodes...
+	> worker1@<machine>: OK

+This example shows how to run one single worker, multiple workers can be configured to allow distributed task execution.

-### Update demo server deployment
+### Update server deployment

-The deployed version is a copy from this Github repository, update is done by sending a pull request on the master branch:
+The deployed on a server, the source code is a copy cloned from the Github repository, update is therefore possible by sending a pull request:

     sudo -u www-data git pull origin master

-If static files have been changed, run Django's 'collectstatic' command:
+If static files have been changed, run Django's 'collectstatic' command which will copy static files (javascript, css, etc.) to the web servers static files directory:

     python manage.py collectstatic

-If tasks have been changed, run the update script:
+If tasks have changed, run the update script:

     python ./workers/scantasks.py

+The deploy.sh script is an example bash script which allows updating an installation:

+    ./deploy.sh

-## CAS server installation (optional)
+## Optional: CAS Single Sign On (SSO) installation

 Optionally, a CAS server can be used for authentication if Django authentication module is configured accordingly.